Kubalak/AVX-CPP/README.md

 | BUILD_TESTING | BOOLEAN | OFF | Build tests when building library |
 | BUILD_PERFORMANCE_TESTS | BOOLEAN | OFF | Build performance tests |

-Building has been tested on compilers:
+Building has been tested on following compilers (build and run):
-- GCC 11.4.0-1ubuntu1~22.04 &#x2705;
+- GCC 11.4.0-1ubuntu1~22.04
-- Clang 14.0.0-1ubuntu1.1 &#x2705;
+- Clang 14.0.0-1ubuntu1.1
-- MSVC 19.29.30154 &#x2705;
+- MSVC 19.29.30154

 ## &#x1F6A7; Documentation
 Under construction...

 ## Known issues
-- Building binaries with MinGW on Windows may result in segfault (`ERROR_ACCESS_VIOLATION`) when running program for yet unknown reasons<br/>
-- &#9888;&#65039; `/` and `%` on integer types don't use AVX2 or use it scarcely due to lack of available AVX2 functions. *SOME* of them are using `float` conversion vectors and then converting them back to integer types using truncation.<br/>
+- &#9888;&#65039; `/` and `%` might not always use SIMD instructions to calculate results due to instruction set restrictions.
+Some types use casting to `float` to perform those operations.<br/>
 - &#x1F6A9; `*` and `*=` don't use AVX2.
 If AVX512 is available (AVX512DQ and AVX512VL) AVX512 instructions are used
 - Performance benefits need further testing (I will provide perf test table here).
+- `Int256` division and modulo might produce inaccurate results for larger values.